apache/mxnet/docs/system/operator_util.md

 The gradient is similar, which can be found in `src/operator/smooth_l1_unary-inl.h`.

 ### Beyond Two Operands
-This new unified API is designed to fulfill the fundamentals of an operation.
+This new unified API is designed to fulfil the fundamentals of an operation.
 For operators with more than two inputs, more than one outputs, or in need of more features, please refer to the original [Operator API](operator.md).